psichen/napari-hsafm-browser/README.md

 ## To do ##

-1. fix height data in wide scanning.
-2. continuous autoscale of contrast
+1. continuous autoscale of contrast
-3. continuous `h` and `l` keybinding functions.
+2. continuous `h` and `l` keybinding functions.